 Households in lower-income areas typically own fewer vehicles, have longer commutes, and have higher transportation costs.
-Suburban areas also see a larger percentage of elderly residents and people with disabilities, two groups that have an increased need for accessible transportation options such as public transit, sidewalks, and crosswalks.
+Suburban areas also see a larger percentage of elderly residents and people with disabilities, two groups with an increased need for accessible transportation options such as public transit, sidewalks, and crosswalks.

-When communities invest in transportation accessibility and resources it has a positive effect on the quality of life experienced by residents.
+When communities invest in transportation accessibility and resources, it positively affects the quality of life experienced by residents.
 It improves the transit-user experience, reduces pedestrian and bicyclist fatalities, and encourages healthier lifestyles.